adhaamehab/adhaamehab.github.io/_posts/2019-06-05-lone-loser.md

 ### Micromanaging, trust-issues and undermining.

-The CEO ignored our advice to hiring someone as a product guy.
+The CEO ignored our advice to hire someone as a product guy.
 And because the product team isn't just a bunch of guys who choose the next features.
 He started to micromanage the team.
 He wanted to understand every line of code in our codebase.
 He once spent more than 2 hours with one of the teams forcing him to explain how elastic search indexing works and why choose elastic over mongo.

 He had problems trusting other's decisions.